Port Miami Tunnel: History

-The idea of a tunnel connecting the Port of Miami to Watson Island was first conceived in the 1980s as a way to reduce traffic congestion in downtown Miami.
-Prior to the tunnel's opening, the only route for PortMiami traffic was a two-lane drawbridge that emptied out into the streets of downtown Miami.
-The heavy traffic was considered detrimental to the economic growth of downtown, and a planned project to expand the port's capacity threatened to increase the volume of trucks coming through.
-These problems were alleviated, but not solved, by the construction of a six-lane elevated bridge, which still stands, in the early 1990s.
+The idea of a tunnel connecting the Port of Miami to Watson Island was first conceived in the 1980s to reduce traffic congestion in downtown Miami.
+Prior to the tunnel's opening, the only route for PortMiami traffic was a two-lane drawbridge that emptied into downtown Miami streets.
+Heavy traffic was considered detrimental to downtown's economic growth, and a planned port expansion threatened to increase the volume of trucks passing through.
+These problems were alleviated, but not solved, by the construction of a six-lane elevated bridge in the early 1990s.
 The issues would be remedied by the construction of the tunnel, allowing traffic to move between PortMiami and the MacArthur Causeway (which connects to Interstate 95 via I-395) without traveling through downtown.

-Federal funding for a preliminary study into the tunnel proposal was included in the controversial 1987 highway bill which was vetoed by President Ronald Reagan, who complained that the bill was a "pork-barrel" project.
+Federal funding for a preliminary study into the tunnel proposal was included in the controversial 1987 highway bill, which was vetoed by President Ronald Reagan, who complained that the bill was a "pork-barrel" project.
 Although the veto was overridden, the tunnel proposal fell by the wayside.
 It was not until 2006 that the tender for the tunnel project was ready to be launched, and in December 2007 the project was approved by the City Commission.
 However, the economic crisis resulted in a cancellation of the project in December 2008 by one of the sponsors, Babcock & Brown, and the State of Florida.
 Despite this, in April 2009, following intense lobbying by Miami-Dade Mayor Carlos Alvarez, to avoid a new tender that would delay even further the start of construction, the project was reinstated.
 Port director Bill Johnson has also played a key role in supporting the Port of Miami infrastructure projects, as well as developing a free-trade pact with Colombia.
-Altogether, the port infrastructure projects had an estimated cost of around two billion dollars.
+The port infrastructure projects had an estimated cost of around $2 billion.

-Prior to 2008, the project had been estimated at a total cost of $3.1 billion USD, however the revised project has an estimated cost of US$1 billion (The difference in estimates partially due to differences in previous tunnel designs).
+Prior to 2008, the project had been estimated at a total cost of $3.1 billion, however the revised project has an estimated cost of $1 billion (The difference in estimates partially due to differences in previous tunnel designs).
 Financial closing on the project was reached in October 2009.
 Miami-Dade County was reported to have contributed $402 million, the city of Miami $50 million, and the state $650 million to build, operate and maintain it.
-Those contributions are spread during construction and operation of the tunnel project.
+Those contributions are spread during the construction and operation of the tunnel project.
 During construction, 90% of the funds are provided by the private sector.
 Of the estimated $1 billion total project cost, $607 million would go to design and construction, $195.1 million to financing, $59.6 million to insurance and maintenance during construction, $41.2 million to reserves, and $209.8 million for state development cost.